ETS-Next-Gen/writing_observer/docs/workshop.md

 make run
 ```

 *This does a lot of sanity checks on startup, and won't work the first time.* Rather, it will download required files, and create a file files (like `admins.yaml` and `teachers.yaml`, which are one way to define roles for teachers and admins on the system, but which we won't need for this workshop since we are using an insecure login).
-Once it is done, it will give you an opportunity to check whether it fixed issues correctly.
-It did, so just run it again:
+Once it is done, it will give you an opportunity to check whether it fixed issues correctly (we're working on having nice warnings, but we're not 100% of the way there).
+It did, so just run it again (perhaps 1-3 more times if it has more things to configure):

 ```bash
 make run